Fusion-Lightguns/GUN4ALL/DIY/ReadMe.md

 ## Calibration

+Easiest way is to open P.I.G.S GUI and calibrate in it.

+Manual/No GUI Calibration

 Press & hold Calibrate to enter pause mode.
 When in pause mode below [Pause Mode Buttons](#pause-mode-buttons) become active.
-1. Press & hold **Calibration Button** for 3 seconds, while no IR points are in sight to enter pause mode.
+1. Press & hold **Calibration Button** for 5 seconds, while no IR points are in sight to enter pause mode.
-2. Press a dpad button to select a profile unless you want to calibrate the current profile.
-3. Pull the **Trigger** (or select "Calibrate current profile" in simple pause) to begin calibration.
+2. Pull the **Trigger** to begin calibration.
-4. Shoot the pointer at center of the screen and press the trigger while keeping a steady aim.
+3. Aim the pointer at center of the screen, then pull the **Trigger** while keeping a steady aim.
-5. The mouse should lock to the vertical axis.
-Use the **A**/**B** buttons (can be held down) to adjust the mouse vertical range. **A** will increase and **B** will decrease.
-Track the pointer at the top and bottom edges of the screen while adjusting.
-6. Pull the **Trigger** for horizontal calibration.
-The mouse should lock to the horizontal axis.
-Use the **A**/**B** buttons (can be held down) to adjust the mouse horizontal range. **A** will increase and **B** will decrease.
-Track the pointer at the left and right edges of the screen while adjusting.
+4. The mouse should lock to the vertical axis.
+Move up/down till centered then pull **Trigger**.
+5. The mouse should lock to the horizontal axis.
+Move left/right till centered then pull **Trigger**.
-7. Pull the **Trigger** to finish and return to run mode.
+6. Pull the **Trigger** to finish and return to run mode.
 Values will apply to the currently selected profile in memory.
-8. After confirming the calibration is good, enter pause mode and press Start and Select to save the calibration to non-volatile memory.
+7. After confirming the calibration is good, enter pause mode and press Start and Select to save the calibration to non-volatile memory.
 These will be saved, as well as the active profile, to be restored on replug/reboot.

 Calibration can be cancelled during any step by pressing **Calibrate**.
 The gun will return to pause mode without saving if you cancel the calibration.
 Pause Mode can be exited at anytime by pressing **Pump Button**.